 Create or remove an In-Place Hold

-An In-Place Hold preserves all mailbox and public folder content, including deleted items and original versions of modified items.
-All such items can be returned in an In-Place eDiscovery search.
-When you place an In-Place Hold on a user's mailbox, the contents in the corresponding archive mailbox (if it's enabled) are also placed on hold and returned in a eDiscovery search.
+An In-Place Hold preserves all mailbox content, including deleted items and original versions of modified items.
+All such mailbox items are returned in an In-Place eDiscovery search.
+When you place an In-Place Hold on a user's mailbox on, the contents in the corresponding archive mailbox (if it's enabled) are also placed on hold, and returned in a eDiscovery search.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "In-Place Hold" entry in the Messaging policy and compliance permissions in Exchange Server topic.
+To see what permissions you need, see the "In-Place Hold" entry in the Messaging Policy and Compliance Permissions topic.

 Depending on your Active Directory topology and replication latency, it may take up to an hour for an In-Place Hold to take effect.

-As previously explained, when you place an In-Place Hold on a user's mailbox, the content in the user's archive mailbox is also placed on hold.
+As previously explained, when you place an In-Place Hold on a user's mailbox, content in the user's archive mailbox is also placed on hold.
+If you place an In-Place Hold on an on-premises primary mailbox in an Exchange hybrid deployment, the cloud-based archive mailbox (if enabled) is also placed on hold.